Rocky Mountain Gun Owners: Recent activities

 In October 2014, RMGO launched a lawsuit against the Colorado Secretary of State to keep RMGO donor information private.
 In May 2019, RMGO filed a lawsuit against HB19-1177, the "red flag" gun law, arguing that "In this case, Democrats didn't see that they were violating the Constitution to pass a bill to violate the Constitution."

 Rocky Mountain Gun Owners sued the state of Colorado over the 2013 ban on gun magazines arguing that it violates the constitution.
 On November 13, 2019 the Colorado Supreme Court heard oral arguments in the case.
 "For 138 years, the General Assembly never banned a single firearm or firearm component, HB-1224 is a departure from a 138-year tradition," said Barry Arrington, the attorney representing Rocky Mountain Gun Owners.

 On July 8, 2020, Taylor Rhodes was appointed as RMGO's new Executive Director with former director Dudley Brown continuing as President of the organization.

 In February 2023, Kevin Lorusso testified on behalf of Rocky Mountain Gun Owners during a Colorado legislature Committee session.
 Testimony by K. Lorusso devolved to racially charged comments and a mention of the Holocaust.
 The gun lobby later walked back those comments.

+In 2024, the then Executive Director Taylor Rhodes left Rocky Mountain Gun Owners to become the Communications Director of the affiliated National Association for Gun Rights.
+He was replaced by the Communications Director for RMGO, Ian Escalante.